mikearino/Anagram_checker/README.md

 5. Type in "ruby anagram_checker_script.rb" in terminal.
 Hit enter.
 6. Type in first phrase.
 Hit enter.
 7. Type in second phrase.
 Hit enter.
-8. The program will tell you if the word/phrases is an angiogram or antigram.
+8. The program will tell you if the word/phrases is an anagram or antigram.

 ## Known Bugs
 * No known bugs at this time.